 I visited the alternative business school Knowmads in Amsterdam a couple of weeks ago.
 Here, the curriculum emphasizes personal development as much as entrepreneurial action.
 Kim, one of the students I bumped into, encouraged me to exchange treasures that we had found on our respective life journeys so far.
 To a “knowmad”, life is a journey where you pick up treasures, and when you meet new people on your journey it is good to swap tools, magic tricks and other treasures.
 Kim and I swapped theories, books, stories and dreams.

-Here it’s also good to remember what Joseph Campbell said;
+It’s also important to remember what Joseph Campbell said;

 “The cave you fear to enter holds the treasure you seek.”